elatov/elatov.github.io/_posts/2012-11-29-vcap5-dca-objective-3-3-implement-and-maintain-complex-drs-solutions.md

 > **Prerequisites**
 > Both IPMI and iLO require a hardware Baseboard Management Controller (BMC) to provide a gateway for accessing hardware control functions, and allow the interface to be accessed from a remote system using serial or LAN connections.
 The BMC is powered-on even when the host itself is powered-off.
 If properly enabled, the BMC can respond to remote power-on commands.
 >
 > If you plan to use IPMI or iLO as a wake protocol, you must configure the BMC.
 BMC configuration steps vary according to model.
 See your vendor’s documentation for more information.
 With IPMI, you must also ensure that the BMC LAN channel is configured to be always available and to allow operator-privileged commands.
-On some IPMI systems, when you enable &#8220;IPMI over LAN&#8221; you must configure this in the BIOS and specify a particular IPMI account.
+On some IPMI systems, when you enable "IPMI over LAN" you must configure this in the BIOS and specify a particular IPMI account.
 >
-> vSphere DPM using only IPMI supports MD5- and plaintext-based authentication, but MD2-based authentication is not supported. vCenter Server uses MD5 if a host&#8217;s BMC reports that it is supported and enabled for the Operator role.
+> vSphere DPM using only IPMI supports MD5- and plaintext-based authentication, but MD2-based authentication is not supported. vCenter Server uses MD5 if a host's BMC reports that it is supported and enabled for the Operator role.
 Otherwise, plaintext-based authentication is used if the BMC reports it is supported and enabled.
 If neither MD5 nor plaintext authentication is enabled, IPMI cannot be used with the host and vCenter Server attempts to use Wake-on-LAN.

 ### Identify EVC requirements, baselines and components

-From &#8220;<a href="http://pubs.vmware.com/vsphere-50/topic/com.vmware.ICbase/PDF/vsphere-esxi-vcenter-server-50-host-management-guide.pdf" onclick="javascript:_gaq.push(['_trackEvent','download','http://pubs.vmware.com/vsphere-50/topic/com.vmware.ICbase/PDF/vsphere-esxi-vcenter-server-50-host-management-guide.pdf']);">vCenter Server and Host Management ESXi 5.0</a>&#8220;:
+From "<a href="http://pubs.vmware.com/vsphere-50/topic/com.vmware.ICbase/PDF/vsphere-esxi-vcenter-server-50-host-management-guide.pdf" onclick="javascript:_gaq.push(['_trackEvent','download','http://pubs.vmware.com/vsphere-50/topic/com.vmware.ICbase/PDF/vsphere-esxi-vcenter-server-50-host-management-guide.pdf']);">vCenter Server and Host Management ESXi 5.0</a>":

 > **CPU Compatibility and EVC**
 > vCenter Server performs a number of compatibility checks before allowing migration of running or suspended virtual machines to ensure that the virtual machine is compatible with the target host.